404-Server-Not-Found/Raspbian-Speedtest/README.md

 0 * * * * /home/pi/raspberrypi-speedtest/run.sh
 ```

 ## Thats it!
-Now you can see your speed every hour, and if you want you can set jp your Google sheet to mark speed that are below your liking automatically by using Conditional Formatting: https://support.google.com/docs/answer/78413?co=GENIE.Platform%3DDesktop&hl=en
+Now you can see your speed every hour, and if you want you can set up your Google sheet to mark speed that are below your liking automatically by using Conditional Formatting: https://support.google.com/docs/answer/78413?co=GENIE.Platform%3DDesktop&hl=en